 Why do leaders and decision makers keep failing to address obvious dangers before they spiral out of control?
-Drawing on her extensive background in policy formation and crisis management, as well as in-depth interviews with leaders from around the world, Michele Wucker shows in The Gray Rhino how to recognize and strategically counter looming high impact threats.
+Drawing on her extensive background in policy formation and crisis management, as well as in-depth interviews with leaders from around the world, Michele Wucker shows in The Gray Rhino why some leaders respond while others get trampled.
+She provides a five-stage analytical framework to help all kinds of decision makers recognize and strategically counter looming, high-impact threats.

 For Book Clubs and Classrooms

 Professors: if you are teaching THE GRAY RHINO as required reading in your course, send a copy of your syllabus to firstname.lastname@example.org if you would like to schedule a free 30-minute virtual Q&A with your students.

 “A carefully crafted argument in favor of concerted action in the face of our biggest challenges and most obvious dangers.”
 (An Editor’s Choice selection)

 – In the Books, 800-CEO-READ (read full review here)

 “Wucker’s wide-ranging observations should succeed in one important way.
 Any reader is bound to be more aware of his or her cognitive biases and stay more vigilantly on the lookout for big dangers.”